-“Everyone to whom much was given, of him much will be required…” Luke 12:48
+“Everyone to whom much was given, of him much will be required.”
+Luke 12:48

-This is counter-intuitive—the opposite of what we usually think.
+This is the opposite of what we normally think.
 The time of your greatest spiritual danger may not be when you are sick, but when you are well.
 The time of your greatest testing may not be when you lose a job, but when you find one.
 The time when you are most likely to grow cold in your walk with the Lord is not when the stock market goes down, but when it goes up.